 When I arrived at the medical center, a staff member kindly took my hand leading me to a small room to tell me what I already knew.
 I felt the finality of loss, but I also knew she passed over into divine light.
 For the next few weeks, I continued to feel her loving presence.
 I even saw a vision of her standing by my sleeping baby, her granddaughter.
 Months later, I happened to see the death certificate: Date of death was August 3, 1984.
 The time was 11: 32 am.

-—Pennies and dimes in unusual places: Ernie lost his battle with cancer, but not before he and his mother talked about the other side.
-He said he would send her a sign.
-This is her story of knowing: She swept the back steps clean, but when leaving the house a few minutes later, there were two shiny pennies.
-She picked them up and noticed the dates: 1955 and 2019, her son’s birth year and the year he died.
-Curious but maybe not convincing to others, it happened again.
-Two copper coins, same dates.
+—Ernie lost his long battle with cancer, but not before he and his mother talked about the other side.
+He told his mother would send her a sign.
+Months later, she felt the urge to sweep the back steps.
+Satisfied with her task, she returned later and saw two shiny pennies.
+She scratched her head wondering how she might have missed them earlier.
+No one had come to the door.
+Then she picked them up, looked at the dates and was startled.
+One was dated Ernie’s birth year and the other was dated the year he died.
+Curious but maybe not totally convincing, it happened again: Two copper coins, same dates.
 The third time it was a dime and a penny.
 Eleven cents.
 He was born on the 11th.
 Same dates.
 A mother knows.

 What is your knowing?
 In your distancing, are you finding that your portals to spirit are awakened?
 Are there unexplained spiritual experiences you have kept to yourself?